HPEDevCom/redfishdocs/README.md

 `/docs/redfishservices/ilos/ilo6/ilo6_167/ilo6_hpe_resourcedefns167#hpeilobackuprestoreservice`

-The use of those firmware variables ensures that hrefs links and fragments present the markdown files always point to the most appropriate firmware revision section.
+The use of those firmware variables ensures that hrefs links and fragments present in markdown files always point to the most appropriate firmware revision section.

 ## File folder naming scheme